Roedler/Qt/README.md

 # Qt
 This is a repository to experiment with python & qt with the QT-Designer.

+It also provides the source code of the [HRW-Monsters](hrw-monsters/main.py) card game.

 ## Table of Contents
 - [Tech Stack](#tech-stack)
 - [Setup](#setup)